intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/cases/case-auditing.md

 ## Configuration steps

-To use OOTB ICM `CmAcmCaseComment` class for case audit logging and user comments instead of `Audit` and `UserComment` Unity custom classes.
-Please do the following steps:

-1. Add `publicApi.forceNativeIcmAuditMode` Unity system boolean property with true value.
+1. Add `publicApi.forceNativeIcmAuditMode` Unity system boolean property with `true` value.
 Its default value is false.
+    Setting this property to `true` forces Unity Public API related case audit/history code to use ICM OOTB `CmAcmCaseComment` class for case audit logging and user comments instead of `Audit` and `UserComment` Unity custom classes.

     ```xml